OfficeDev/Teams-app-cicd-guide/doc/getstarted.md

 ```
 ### Additional modifications of the yml file
-The variables used for deployment and generating appPackage will need to be explicitly added to env so that teamsapp cli can read them.
+The variables used for deployment and generating appPackage need to be explicitly added to env so that teamsapp cli can read them.

 Taking basic bot template as an example, you need to manually set the following values into env in yml:
 ```yml